LucasDelfino92/morrowindsharp/installation.md

 - **Adamantium Armor**: a new shipment of hard to find Adamantium Armor has arrived in places across Vvardenfell.
 - **Siege at Firemoth**: the island fortress of Firemoth was taken by the skeleton army of Grurn years ago.
 It's time to take it back.

+Out of all those plugins, the following two have received better implementations:

+- [**Area Effects Arrows Integrated**](https://www.nexusmods.com/morrowind/mods/47745) by Necrolesian: distributes the new projectiles throughout the game world rather than dumping them all in one shop.
+- [**Adamantium Armor Integrated**](https://www.nexusmods.com/morrowind/mods/47731) by Necrolesian: places one copy of each adamantium armor piece (except the helm) in Vvardenfell.
+They're no longer for sale.

+All in all, we are looking at a complicated package of plugins, all with their own bugs, except for Necrolesian's re-implementations.
+Because of this, if you want to use any add-ons other than Necrolesian's edited plugins, you WILL need the following:

-- [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931?): fixes many of the issues present in Bethesda's official add-ons, and offers merged and compatibility versions of the different plugins.
+- [**Unofficial Morrowind Official Plugins Patched**](https://www.nexusmods.com/morrowind/mods/43931?) by PikachunoTM: fixes many of the issues present in Bethesda's official add-ons, and offers merged and compatibility versions of the different plugins.

+Because there are many ways we can go with this, I'll provide separate installation instructions depending on what you want to do.

+## ALL OFFICIAL PLUGINS, NO NECROLESIAN EDITS

-1. Once you've made up your mind, and assuming you are interested in any of these plugins, download the **UMOPP 3.0.4** main file and install it.
+1. Install the **UMOPP 3.0.4** main file.
-2. You will want to deactivate whatever plugins you are not interested in.
-Those of you who want ALL mods should deactivate all of them, as we can replace them all with a single plugin. **Mod Organizer 2 users** can hide unnecessary plugins by right clicking on the installed mod on the left window, clicking **Information...**, selecting the **Filetree** tab, right clicking on the plugins you want to hide, and selecting **Hide**.
+2. Hide/deactivate all plugins.
-3. Those of you who have deactivated all plugins in preparation for the merged plugin, download the **Merged and Compatibility Versions** main file and install it.
-Mod Organizer 2 will install the mod as a BAIN package.
+3. Install the **Merged and Compatibility Versions** main file.
+MO2 will install the mod as a BAIN package.
 Tick **UMOPP Merged**, and click **OK*.

+## ALL OFFICIAL PLUGINS, BUT WITH NECROLESIAN EDITS

+1. Install the **UMOPP 3.0.4** main file.
+2. Hide/deactivate **adamantiumarmor.esp** and **AreaEffectArrows.esp**.
+3. Install **Adamantium Armor Integrated**.
+4. Install **Area Effects Arrows Integrated**.
+5. Hide/deactivate **Area Effects Projectiles Integrated.esp** and **Area Effects Projectiles Integrated (PAR Edit).esp**.

+## ONLY SOME OF THE PLUGINS, WITH OR WITHOUT NECROLESIAN EDITS
+1. Install the **UMOPP 3.0.4** main file.
+2. Hide/deactivate plugins as appropiate.
+3. Install **Adamantium Armor Integrated** and/or **Area Effects Arrows Integrated**, disabling/enabling their official counterparts as appropiate, and the unnecessary Area Effects Arrows Integrated plugins as mentioned above.

+The bottom line is that the **Merged and Compatibility Versions** of UMOPP will only work if you use **all of the official add-ons*.

+# MANAGING OUR INSTALLATION AND LOAD ORDER

+Your installed mods are listed on the pane to the left.
+Remember that Tribunal and Bloodmoon are technically mods of the original game.
+Your installed mods, thus, should be as follows:

+- DLC: Tribunal
+- DLC: Bloodmoon
+- Morrowind Uncompressed Vanilla Textures **OR** Intelligent Textures
+- Patch for Purists
+- Arrille Inventory Fix
+- Correct UV Rocks
+- FMI - Current Councilors
+- FMI - Legion Dialogue
+- Glowing Flames
+- No More Stage Diving - Desele's Dancing Girls
+- ***ALL mods that deal with the official plugins should be loaded here, before Morrowind Optimization Patch***
+- Morrowind Optimization Patch
+- Project Atlas
+- Atlased Silt Strider
+- Expansion Delay

+Your plugins are listed on the pane to the right.
+They should be as follows:

+- Morrowind.esm
+- Tribunal.esm
+- Bloodmoon.esm
+- Patch for Purists.esm
+- Patch for Purists - Book Typos.esp
+- Patch for Purists - Decimal Errors.esp
+- Arrille Inventory Fix.esp
+- FMI_Current_Councilors.esp
+- FMI_Legion_Dialogue_1.1.esp
+- Glowing Flames - NoMoreLightlessFlames v1.1.esp
+- NoMoreStageDiving.esp
+- Lake Fjalding Anti-Suck.esp
+- Expansion Delay.esp
+- ***All plugins that deal with the official plugins should be loaded here***